 Iran, Syria Call For Promoting Bilateral Cooperation

-(MENAFN- IANS) Tehran, Sep 2 (IANS) Iran's new Defense Minister Aziz Nasirzadeh and his Syrian counterpart Ali Mahmoud Abbas have held a phone conversation, calling for expanded bilateral cooperation, according to Defa News, the Iranian Defense Ministry's news outlet.
+TEHRAN, Sept 2 (NNN-IRNA) – Iran's new Defence Minister, Aziz Nasirzadeh, and his Syrian counterpart, Ali Mahmoud Abbas, held a phone conversation yesterday, calling for expanded bilateral cooperation, according to Defa News, the Iranian Defence Ministry's news outlet.

-During the call on Sunday, Nasirzadeh reaffirmed Iran's support for Syria's security and territorial integrity, emphasizing the need to implement existing bilateral agreements to strengthen ties between the two nations, Xinhua news agency reported.
+During the call, Nasirzadeh reaffirmed Iran's support for Syria's security and territorial integrity, emphasising the need to implement existing bilateral agreements, to strengthen ties between the two nations.

-Both ministers condemned Israeli actions in the region, including its activities in Gaza, and criticized international organizations for failing to take adequate measures against these actions, according to Defa News.
+Both ministers condemned Israeli actions in the region, including its activities in Gaza, and criticised international organisations for failing to take adequate measures against these actions, according to Defa News.– NNN-IRNA

 Legal Disclaimer: